Harborne: Sport and leisure

-Harborne Hockey Club was founded in 1903 and is the highest ranked club in the local area.
+Harborne Hockey Club was founded in 1903.
 The club has six ladies' and five men's teams as well as a youth section.
 It is the only club in the West Midlands to be affiliated to Flyerz Hockey, which supports people with disabilities to play sport.

 Harborne's tennis court facilities can be found in Moorpool at The Circle and on Moor Pool Avenue.
 Harborne has three bowling greens, two at public houses (Green Man and The Bell) and one in Moorpool.
 Grove Park and Queens Park are both in Harborne.

 There are two golf courses, (Harborne Golf Course and Harborne Municipal Golf Course, as well as a cricket ground.
 When the swimming pool was rebuilt and opened in 2012, it was Birmingham's first new swimming pool for more than twenty years; the centre also houses fitness facilities.
 Harborne is bordered by Bourn Brook Walkway on the south and Harborne Walkway to the north east.